Bank Runs With and Without Bank Failure: Bank Runs and Bank Failure

 \Cref{fig:failure_run_by_fundamentals} presents a visualization of the likelihood that a run leads to failure across the full distribution of bank fundamentals.
 For each decile $d$ of $\text{Fundamentals}_{bt-1}$, we estimate

 and plot the estimated coefficients $\{\hat \beta^d_1\}$.
-The figure shows that runs are associated with a 62\% probability of failure in the banks in the lowest decile of observable fundamentals.
-The probability of failure following a run falls nearly monotonically for banks with stronger fundamentals.
-For banks in the strongest decile of our proxy for fundamentals, the probability of failure during a run falls to 2\% and is not statistically significant.
-Thus, we cannot reject that runs on the most healthy banks never cause bank failures.
-Overall, our evidence suggests that bank-specific fundamentals are central to understanding the pass-through of bank runs to failure.
+The figure shows that a run is associated with a 59 percentage point increase in failure probability for banks in the lowest decile of observable fundamentals.
+The increase in failure probability associated with a run falls nearly monotonically for banks with stronger fundamentals.
+For banks in the strongest decile of our proxy for fundamentals, the increase is only about 10 percentage points.
+Overall, this suggests that bank-specific fundamentals are central to understanding the pass-through of bank runs to failure.

-Before proceeding, we note that these estimates provide upper bounds on the likelihood that a run causes the failure of a healthy bank.
+Before proceeding, we note that these estimates provide upper bounds on the likelihood that a run causes a healthy bank to fail.
 The reason is that $\text{Fundamentals}_{b,t-1}$ may, in some cases, be an imprecise proxy of bank health.
 For instance, publicly available financial statements cannot capture episodes where a bank was insolvent but had not yet recognized losses (e.g., due to an unexpected shock, fraud, or hidden losses).
-In these cases, news about a bank's trouble that is not yet reflected in bank balance sheets would trigger a run and failure, but the run is a response to a signal of insolvency.\footnote{\cite{CLV2026} document that failed national banks had both low recovery rates and low asset quality according to OCC bank examiners. \cite{CLV2026} argue this suggests that the vast majority of failed banks were fundamentally insolvent, unless one assumes large value destruction from receivership itself.}
+In these cases, news about a bank's trouble that is not yet reflected in bank balance sheets would trigger a run and failure, but the run is a response to a signal of insolvency.\footnote{\cite{CLV2026} document that failed national banks had both low recovery rates and low asset quality according to OCC bank examiners.
+That study argues this suggests that the vast majority of failed banks were fundamentally insolvent, unless one assumes large value destruction from receivership itself.}

-\paragraph{High Frequency Dynamics} \Cref{fig:cond_prob_daily} zooms in on the daily dynamics of the probability of failure around a run.
-The figure reports the cumulative probability of bank suspensions and bank failure around a run for all national banks from estimating local projections of the form:
+\paragraph{High Frequency Dynamics} \Cref{fig:cond_prob_daily} zooms in on the daily dynamics of the probability of failure following a run.
+The figure reports the cumulative probabilities of bank suspension and bank failure around a run for all national banks, estimated from local projections of the form: